PawelGargula/Pomodoro-Technique/README.md

 - Above timer there is a counter of finished intervals, it is counting to 4 then it is reset to 1.
   This value is changing after time is end.

 - After time is end, below buttons and in the page title it appears message about break depending on value in counter (When 1 - 3 there we have short break and when 4 it means long break for us).
+Plus we hear the short alarm, which plays 3 times.

+- Alarm's .flac file is stored in IndexedDB as 'blob'.

 - The header "Pomodoro Technique" is a hyperlink to wikipedia.